 Middle School Production

 The Middle School Production is open to boys from Years 9 and 10.
-Each year in Term 2, these boys will have the opportunity to rehearse and perform a full-length play directed by a member of the Newington College staff.
+Each year in Term 2, these boys will have the opportunity to rehearse and perform a full-length play alongside girls from nearby schools such as PLC Sydney and MLC School.
 Boys can be involved as performers or crew members assisting with lighting, sound and stage management.
-Our middle schoolers have enjoyed performing Stories in the Dark by Debra Oswald, where in a cardboard box city, they find themselves parent-less and on the dangerous streets of a war-torn country, the classic Animal Farm, and most recently in the hilarious One Man, Two Guvnors.
+Our middle schoolers have enjoyed performing plays such as Animal Farm, the hilarious One Man, Two Guvnors, The 39 Steps and most recently an abridged version of Shakespeare’s A Midsummer Night’s Dream set in the Australian bush.

 Senior School Production